Food and Drink in Cuba

 Food was way too much for us to eat and when you understand the income levels/scarcity of nutritious food you actually feel bad when you can't eat it all.
 But it's not possible to eat fruit, bread, cheese, tomatoes, cold meats, eggs, cake and flan for breakfast.
 The dinner at the Organic Food in Vinales was brilliant.
 Amazing setting, food and atmosphere.

 I felt so spoiled!
 Every morning we had juices, bread, jelly, cheeses, ham, eggs, coffee and on and on and on...
 Breakfast was served at the times of our choosing and ALWAYS ready exactly then.
 It was great!!!
 Oh My Gosh!
 We actually took pictures of our meals because they were so unbelievable!
 TONS of food.
 TONS of GREAT food and the prices for our dinners was very reasonable.
-Nothing beats the flavor of a home cooked meal.
+Nothing beats the flavour of a home cooked meal.
 Each casa was different in how they cooked and all were great experiences for us.
 Definitely a recommendation from me.
-Additionally, we took time to go out and find little places that were off the "well traveled path".
+Additionally, we took time to go out and find little places that were off the "well travelled path".
 Great finds are out there: I cannot recommend strong enough the BLUE BAHIA in Cienfuegos.
 The Flan there was unbelievable and the meals are both inexpensive and phenomenal.
 It's a beautiful and small restaurant run by a husband and wife and features a piano to serenade the five tables if you are lucky enough to get one.

 It was lovely to have fresh fruit every morning and a choice of eggs etc. and wonderful coffee.
 We ate in our casas most nights and the meals were delicious.
 I am a vegetarian and Valeri made sure that the casas knew this and I had a fantastic choice.